wfjm/w11/doc/README_known_issues.md

 The case id indicates the release when the issue was first recognized.

+### V0.50-8 {[issue #21](https://github.com/wfjm/w11/issues/21)} --RK11,RL11: no proper NXM check in 18bit systems

+No `NXM` error is generated when a UNIBUS device DMA transfer reaches the top of memory in 18 bit addressing.
+Seen originally for RK11, but RL11 and DEUNA are also affected.

+In normal operation is minor non-conformity is not relevant because operating systems never setup DMA transfers to/from non-existing memory.
+However, some highly space optimized crash dump routines use this to detect end-of-memory and might endless loop.
+Also maindec's might test this border case and fail.

 ### V0.50-10 {[issue #20](https://github.com/wfjm/w11/issues/20)} -- DL11: output chars lost when device polling used
 Part of the console output can be lost when `xxdp` test `eqkce1` is run on FPGA, also some kernel messages during the 2.11bsd boot sequence.